daremat/es6-epf/README.md

 // ...
 ```

-* Start Karma and go to [localhost:9876/debug.html](http://localhost:9876/debug.html) to see the result
+* Start Karma and see the result at [localhost:9876/debug.html](http://localhost:9876/debug.html)
 ```sh
 npm run test
 ```